Caroline Dubois Profile

 |Division||Lightweight Limit: 135 Pounds|

-Dubois, sister of heavyweight Daniel Dubois, is tipped to become boxing’s newest superstar after turning pro after representing Team GB at the 2020 Tokyo Olympics.
+Dubois, sister of heavyweight Daniel Dubois, turned pro after representing Team GB at the 2020 Olympics in Tokyo.

 Aged eight, Dubois pretended to be a boy to get her chance at the Repton Amateur Boxing club and even took on the name 'Colin' so she could fit in.